M-Lef/GO_REST_API/README.md

-I developed a rest api which include CRUD operations.
+I developed a rest api in Go which include CRUD operations.

 This project was created with three layers :
 - The Controller : dealing with the connecting and sending response
 - The Service : it's where all the business logic take place
 - The Repository : it's where we interract with the database

 In the main.go file you will need :
 - Change the URI to connect to your MongoDB server
 - Change the name of the database and the collection
 - You can also change the port number

 I used PostMan to test my requests.